ember-animation/ember-animated/test-app/README.md

 # test-app

-This is the documentation app for Ember Animated.
+This is the documentation test app for Ember Animated addon.

 ## Prerequisites